thijssmudde/react-headless-multi-stepper/README.md

 # React Headless Multi Stepper

-Design your own Multi Stepper component without having to worry about the logic?
+Design your own Multi Stepper component without having to worry about the logic.
 Then this tiny and performant package is for you. `react-headless-multi-stepper` is ideal if you are working with a utility-based css framework like TailwindCSS. `react-headless-multi-stepper` offers plenty of customization through generics and is also fully typed.

 [![npm](https://img.shields.io/npm/v/react-headless-multi-stepper)](https://www.npmjs.com/package/react-headless-multi-stepper)